whitequark/parser/SEXP_FORMAT.md

 # Open questions:

  * Incomplete:
-   1. How to handle constant paths?
-   1. How to handle class/module definition?
-   1. How to handle class-<<-self?
-   1. How to handle begin-rescue-else-ensure-end?
-   1. How to handle retry?
    1. How to handle binary operator-assignment?
    1. How to handle indexing operator-assignment?
    1. How to handle logical operator-assignment?